 Public and Christmas markets

 As fall progresses, seasonal public markets give way to a host of Christmas markets, which are great places to find gourmet gifts and stock up on local products you can enjoy during festive holiday-season meals.
 Meads, jams, boreal herbal teas, wild mushrooms, coulis, honey, terrines and more: there are so many mouth-watering options!

 Be sure to also participate in the many gourmet events that take place in the fall, including the forest mushroom festival in Kamouraska (in late September), the public market at Festival La Virée in Carleton-sur-Mer (in October) and numerous beer festivals, from Rivière-du-Loup to Baie-Comeau to Percé.

-In the fall, the maritime regions of Québec offer you lots of wide-open space, colourful landscapes, invigorating fresh air and comfort as well as unique and unforgettable gourmet experiences!
+In the fall, the maritime regions of Québec offer you lots of wide-open spaces, colourful landscapes, invigorating fresh air and comfort as well as unique and unforgettable gourmet experiences!